Lymire edwardsii

 Appearance

-have a wingspan of 35–40 mm. are bluish-gray in color.
-Full-grown are pale with four stripes and a reddish/orange and white .
+have a wingspan of 35–40 mm.
+Wings are bluish-gray in color.
+Full-grown larvae are pale yellow with four white stripes and a reddish/orange and white .

 Distribution